saivishwak/React-WhatsApp-Clone/README.md

 )

 # Introduction
-Whatsapp Clone Application with real-time database using Firebase and React Js.The code also contains MERN Stack implementation (Express.js, Pusher, MongoDB) for sending messages.
+Whatsapp Clone Application with real-time database using Firebase and React Js.
+The code also contains MERN Stack implementation (Express.js, Pusher, MongoDB) for sending messages.

 # Installation